paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 This tool can be used to prepare training data.
 It allows the design of prompts and completions for fine-tuning.

 An example of training data is as follows:
-* prompt: What is the contrary of irresolution?
+* prompt: What is the contrary of courage?
-* completion: On the one hand, irresolution is a concept which has a negative connotation.
-On the other hand, resolution is a positive concept.
-Resolution is the contrary of irresolution.
+* completion: On the one hand, courage is a concept which has a positive connotation.
+It can be defined as the propensity to take risks appropriately.
+The propensity to take risks is a neutral concept.
+The dual concept of the propensity to take risks is the propensity to avoid risks.
+It is also a neutral concept.
+The contrary of courage is a negative concept, that can be defined as the propensity to avoid risks inappropriately.
+The concept of cowardice is a negative concept that fits this definition.
+Hence, cowardice is the contrary of courage.

 ## Citation generator
 This tool is also a citation generator.
 It allows to create: